Shayan-Zamiri/Shayan-Zamiri.github.io/content/Portfolio.md

 # UEVoxelCraft

-- Procedural Generation based on RuntimeMeshComponent and FastNoiseLite library, it's highly optimized and only renders faces that touch the air and aren't hidden.
+- Procedural Generation based on RuntimeMeshComponent and FastNoiseLite library, it's highly optimized and only renders faces that touch the air and aren't hidden
-- Inventory System based on Datasets/Asset Manager with load system and also uses flyweight pattern.
+- Inventory System based on Datasets/Asset Manager with load system and also uses flyweight pattern
-- Blocks can be removed and added by character and chunks will be updated.
+- Blocks can be removed and added by character and chunks will be updated
-- WorldGenerator always generates chunks up to custom distance  from character and removes far chunks.
+- WorldGenerator always generates chunks up to custom distance from character and removes far chunks
 - [Github-Repository](https://github.com/Shayan-Zamiri/UEVoxelCraft)

 ### Video